Spydirwebb/ai_prompt/PROGESS.md

 30Aug 1:41:09 - Log in logic with mongoose is created.
 Testing is next 01Sep 1:45:20 - providers work, sign in works with OAuth 06Sep 1:45:20 - sign in rejects after selecting an email.
 Could be because of localhost?
+09Nov 1:45:20 - still stuck on reject.
+Cannot seem to find a way around it.
+Abandoning it for now